Chiral de Rham complex on Riemannian manifolds and special holonomy: Classical algebra extensions

 \subsubsection{Orientable Riemannian manifold, \texorpdfstring{$SO(n)$}{SO(n)}}

 On a general $n$-dimensional orientable Riemannian manifold the holonomy group is $SO(n)$, and we have the covariantly constant totally anti-symmetric tensor $ \epsilon_{i_1\ldots i_{n}}$.
 For $n > 2$ the Poisson bracket between the corresponding currents is zero.
-For $n=2$, since $SO(2)=U(1)$, and $\epsilon_{i_1 i_2}$ can be taken as the K\"ahler form, we get the $N=2$ supersymmetry algebra (see the next example).
+For $n=2$, because $SO(2)=U(1)$, and $\epsilon_{i_1 i_2}$ can be taken as the K\"ahler form, we get the $N=2$ supersymmetry algebra (see the next section).